 - High-end price for a non-photochromic lens

-Two of our testers have been wearing the Smith Pinpoint ($170) sunglasses for over two years, calling these their one-and-done sunglasses for running and the rest of life.
-The styling is low profile enough for casual use and the polarized ChromaPop lens adds clarity and enhances colors on the trail.
-The Pinpoint is also very lightweight with nonslip nose pads that work even while sweating profusely.
+Two of our testers have been wearing the Smith Pinpoint With ChromaPop Polarized Lens sunglasses for over two years, calling these their one-and-done sunglasses for running and the rest of life.
+The styling is low profile enough for casual use, and the polarized ChromaPop lens adds clarity and enhances colors on the trail.
+These sunglasses are very light, and the nonslip nose pads work even if you’re sweating heavily.
 In addition to their versatility and utilitarian styling, their ChromaPop polarized lens is among the best in business right now for visual clarity and definition.
 These sunglasses are available with both polarized and non-polarized lenses.

-- True all-around sport and lifestyle sunglasses that work as well for running as they do for such activities as skiing, fishing, travel, and wearing around town
+- True all-around sport and lifestyle sunglasses that work as well for running as they do for such activities as skiing, fishing, traveling, and wearing around town

 - Frame may be a little on the larger side for women or runners with smaller faces

 But Zeal’s anti-plastic stance doesn’t compromise technical performance.
-The lens is polarized and our testers remark about their ability to really shore up color variability when detecting roots, rocks, or branches on the trail.
-Many of Zeal’s sunglasses carry a lifestyle aesthetic but perhaps none better weave the technical performance needed for running and sport with as much off-trail style for post-run socializing or backyard partying.
+Our testers found that the polarized lenses did a great job of increasing color variability so that they could easily see roots, rocks, and branches on the trail.
+Many of Zeal’s sunglasses carry a lifestyle aesthetic, but perhaps none better weave the technical performance needed for running and sport with as much off-trail style for post-run socializing or backyard partying.

 What’s more, Zeal is a partner with the National Forest Foundation and 1% for the Planet, where proceeds benefit environmental projects.